jlbradley1844/jlbradley1844.github.io/_posts/2017-05-03-community.md

 Keeping these things in mind, how do you think people worked?
 Well, they expected to get paid back, of course!
-And if you received, you'd know you were on the receiving end and would instintually feel guilty if you didn't return the favor eventually somehow.
-And you also knew, generally, what something was worth.
-When someone gave you eggs when everyone was running a surplus, you were polite and might give them something back that you didn't need, and that would be the end of it.
-But if in the middle of a famine, your neighbor gave you eggs and kept your children from starving, you knew you owed her BIG TIME.
-And If you attempted to settle the score with something large, she may protest, but she wouldn't be surprised, and she would feel no need to give additional gifts to settle the acocunt.
+And if you received, you'd know you were on the receiving end and would instinctually feel guilty if you didn't return the favor eventually somehow.
+And you also knew, generally, what something is worth.
+If someone gave you eggs when everyone was running a surplus, you were polite and might give them something back that you didn't need, and that would be the end of it.
+But if in the middle of a famine, your neighbor gave you eggs and kept your children from starving, you knew you owed her _BIG TIME_.
+And If you attempted to settle the score with something large, she may protest, but she wouldn't be surprised, and she would may not feel the need to to give additional gifts to settle the acocunt, particularly if it was a sacrifice on her part.

-This isn't a lot different than in professions where you're expected to get things done through a large network - skilled people professions like sales, marketing and business development, where people have extensive rolodexes and are constently calling on one another to give or offer favors.
+This still happens all the time, in areas where one generally doesn't pay for things.
+Think of the professions where you're expected to get things done through a large network of colleagues - skilled people-professions like sales, marketing and business development, where everyone have extensive rolodexes, networks frequently and are constently calling on one another to give or offer favors.
 Indeed, it works in any professional field.
 And the thing that makes it work are the bounds of community.
 Why?
 Because it ensures everyone is contributing to at least some extent.

+When the fact of the existence of a primitive "gift economy" is recounted to people, particularly those who are religious, this is generally regarded as heartwarming.
+I know, because where I've heard it, it was from religious leaders describing it in exactly those terms.
+This was seen as an improvement on our modern, coldhearted world of cold cash, where things like relationships really counted.
+Somehow, this is seen as more moral.

-When this fact is recounted, especailly to religious people, they tend to regard concepts such as "the gift economy" as moral and heartwarming.
-This is misleading.
-The gift economy is _not_ to be confused with charity!
-This is not giving without something back.
-The limitations of community present clear limitations of the gift economy.
-Think about it:
+This is entirely misleading.
+The gift economy is _not_ to be confused with charity.
+The gift economy is not concerned about giving without giving without getting something back.
+You are, at some level, expecting something back!
+If this is how the "usual case" operates but people are still of a charitable nature, then this is all great.
+Otherwise, this can present clear limitations when attempting to "scale up" to larger communities.
+Think about these situations:

 * A stranger wandering through the village will find it difficult to get hospitality.
 Without hard cash, they will not be able to pay for